Arnar Sigurðsson

 Arnar Sigurðsson (born 24 November 1981) is a retired tennis player from Iceland.
+He was a decorated NCAA men’s college tennis performer at the University of the Pacific in Stockton, California.
+He earned four letters at Pacific (2002–05) and graduated in 2006.
+He holds school records for most career wins (175), most career singles wins (98), most singles wins in a season (34), highest career winning percentage (.784) and highest singles winning percentage in a season (.895).
+He earned Big West Player of the Year honors in 2005 and won a Big West-best seven Athlete of the Week awards in his career.

 Sigurðsson had a career high ATP singles ranking of 703 achieved on 7 May 2007.
 He also had a career high ATP doubles ranking of 518 achieved on 8 October 2007.
 Sigurðsson holds the record for the number of Icelandic national titles, winning 15 singles, 15 doubles and 8 mixed doubles titles in his career.

 Sigurðsson represented Iceland at the Davis Cup, where he had a W/L record of 64–31.
 He holds the most Davis Cup victories for Iceland and was awarded with the Davis Cup Commitment Award.